 Both cards offer good cash back options that suit a variety of customers.
 Depending on your spending habits you may prefer the unlimited, consistent cash back of the Capital One® Quicksilver® Cash Rewards Credit Card, or the quarterly rotating bonus categories of the Discover it® Cashback Match™.
 Capital One offers a flat 1.5% Cash Back on every purchase, every day, on all purchases that is good for people who don’t want to deal with changing categories.

-On the other hand, Discover offers 5% cash back at Amazon.com and Target now through December 2017, on up to $1,500 in purchases when you activate.
-Plus, 1% cash back on all other purchases.
+On the other hand, Discover offers 5% cash back at different places each quarter like gas stations, grocery stores, restaurants, Amazon.com, or wholesale clubs up to the quarterly maximum each time you activate.
+1% cash back on all other purchases.
 The Discover it® Cashback Match™ is a good option for people who want to do the work to earn the high 5 percent cash back.
 Discover and Capital One each have credit cards in addition to these with cash back options.

 Cards with 0% APR introductory offers